samdelaney42/Stat_Arb_with_K_Means/README.md

 # K_Means

-In this project I aim to re-create the unsupervised machine learning k-means clustering technique with random and plusplus initialization methods, then use the principals of this class in a stat arb trading model to find non-traditional pairs.
+This project aims to re-create the unsupervised machine learning k-means clustering technique with random and plusplus centroid initialization methods, then use the principals of this class in a stat arb trading model to find non-traditional pairs.